The recent six-day Waikeria protest highlighted problems at that prison, but it is not unique.

 Perhaps we should borrow this idea from the UK Conservatives?
 The greatest disproportionate incarceration of Māori occurs in short prison sentences.
 No doubt the Prime Minister will reflect on Waikeria and propose positive ways forward in her forthcoming whaikōrero at Waitangi.
 This idea might be one of them.

-Christine McCarthy is a senior lecturer in the Wellington School of Architecture at Te Herenga Waka—Victoria University of Wellington and a former president of the Wellington Howard League for Penal Reform.
+Christine McCarthy is a senior lecturer in the Wellington School of Architecture at Te Herenga Waka—Victoria University of Wellington, where her research includes prison architecture.
+She is a former president of the Wellington Howard League for Penal Reform.